Korean is such a cool language to learn!

 Not only is the written script one of the easiest to learn, but the language will open doors to a culture unlike any other.

-So it’s clear that this is an awesome decision—but where do you start?
+So it’s clear that deciding to learn Korean is an awesome decision—but where do you start?

 1. Learn Hangul